phil-mansfield/gotetra/README.md

 directory. `gotetra.py` is both a python library and a command line utility.
-Running it as `$ python gotetra.py my_gotetra_file.gtet` will print out information about the file, and importing it will give you access to functions which can read in `gotetra` headers and arrays.
+Running it as `$ python gotetra.py my_gotetra_file.gtet` will print out information about the file, and importing it will give you access to functions which can read in `gotetra` headers and arrays. `gotetra.py` describes the functions and data structures in more depth, but `read_header()` returns bit a bunch of information about the rendering and `read_grid()` returns the grid corresponding to the image or volume being rendered.

-The documentation for this is not fantastic, and I plan to make it better later.
+`example.py` contains some example Python code that uses `gotetra.py`.

+`render.py` is an incomprehensible blob of Python code that I use to generate images from `.gtet` files.
+I don't plan to document or maintain this, but you are free to use it if you'd like.

 ## Version